thriveweb/davis-legal/content/pages/faq.md

       Barristers charge costs that are either based on the time spent or, on occasion, a fixed cost on brief.
-Barristers are required to disclose their costs before commencing work.
+Barristers (like all lawyers) are required to disclose their costs before commencing work.

       If urgent work is required before a cost disclosure can be made, then the